U.S. charges three over Silk Road marketplace

 The indictment accuses them of conspiring to violate U.S. narcotics and computer hacking laws.
 Silk Road, in addition to providing a venue for illegal drug sales, had also enabled the sale of "malicious software" intended for hacking, the indictment said.

 Ulbricht, 29, was charged in a separate criminal complaint in October.
-He is being held at a metropolitan detention center in Brooklyn after last month losing a petition to be released on bail.
+He is being held at a metropolitan detention centre in Brooklyn after last month losing a petition to be released on bail.

 Ulbricht's lawyer, Joshua Dratel, has been discussing a possible plea deal with prosecutors, according to court filings.
 Ulbricht is also under federal indictment in Baltimore, Maryland, in a case relating to a murder-for-hire plot.